DorkOS

 dorkos --dir /path/to/projects

-Open the Mesh panel in the DorkOS UI and trigger a discovery scan.
-Mesh walks your project directories looking for agent markers (.claude/ directories, .cursor/ configs, etc.).
-Each discovered project appears as a candidate that you can approve or deny.
+Open the Mesh panel and trigger a discovery scan.
+Mesh walks your project directories looking for agent markers (.claude/, .cursor/, .dork/agent.json, and others).
+Each discovered project appears as a candidate to approve or deny.

 Once registered, each agent gets: